DuhamelLab/ATP/README.md

 ```
 Or use a conda environment, if you prefer.

-The following contains a python script to analyze data output from the Berthold tube luminometer instrument in the lab.
-As of 10/28/24, we have not been able to program the software to output the time of measurement, so the time each tube goes into the instrument **must** be recorded.
+As of 10/28/24, we have not been able to program the instrument software to output the time of measurement, so the time each tube goes into the instrument **must** be recorded.

 After exporting the data, the easiest thing to do is copy the data into a fresh csv file and change the top row to the sample names.
 The standards can be just the numbers and name the Tris measurments "Tris":
 <img width="784" alt="Screenshot 2024-09-26 at 8 51 08 AM" src="https://github.com/user-attachments/assets/1963d83f-f545-4f4e-9174-6f032fda9309">